Talendar/nextjs-bootstrap-template/README.md

 You might see some deprecation warnings when the Sass code is first compiled to CSS - just ignore them.
 They should appear only once.

 You might also see NPM complaining about unmet dependencies for Bootstrap (jQuery and Popper).
-You can also ignore this, since you'll be using React-Bootstrap components.
+You can also ignore those warnings, since you'll be using React-Bootstrap components.